cppservergit/apiserver/README.md

   (CWE-120, CWE-20).
 ```

-The first two mention code related to reading environment variables, which in the case of API-Server++ is an unavoidable task and are always supplied by a system administrator, on Kubernetes some of them would be Secrets, so they are mostly safe to read, and the code used to read the variables takes care of safe type conversion and nullptr checks, example:
+The first two mention code related to reading environment variables, which in the case of API-Server++ is an unavoidable task and is always supplied by a system administrator, when using Kubernetes some of them would be Secrets, so they are safe to read, and the code used to read the variables takes care of safe type conversion and `nullptr` checks, example:

 ```
 	unsigned short int env_vars::read_env(const char* name, unsigned short int default_value) noexcept